niftynei/droidtalks/pirates/pirates_v2.md

 - Every Activity has its own layout file
 - Reusable View code belongs in a View class
 - Fragments are not simple.
 Don't use fragments.*
-- Never override configuration changed.*
+- Never override configuration changed*
-- Retain nothing but state (and hardware adapters)
+- Retain nothing but state*
 - Embrace state machines

 ---